 The Company's short term objectives are to support the real estate industry through the current changing economic climate and to provide essential tools and resources to support real estate professionals when conducting real estate transactions.

-In addition, we committed to responding to changing legislative and regulatory frameworks.
+In addition, the institute is committed to responding to changing legislative and regulatory frameworks.